Search

 Front or rear rail adjustment for wing foiling?

-The further forward the turntable, the more power you’ll have.
-A taller sailor will compensate by moving the turntable forward.
+The further forward the top plate, the more power you’ll have.
+A taller sailor will compensate by moving the top plate forward.

-In low revs, under canvas, soft waves, light wind, you can also move the turntable forward to obtain more lift.
+In low revs, under canvas, soft waves, light wind, you can also move the top plate forward to obtain more lift.

 If you have a tendency to be ejected or need to press hard on the front leg (lighter build, high speed…), you need to move the foil back in the box.